uktrade/data-workspace-frontend/docs/development/running-tests.md

 ## Prerequisites and source code

-To run tests you must have the Data Workspace prerequisites installed and cloned its source code.
-See [Running locally](running-locally.md) for instructions on how to do this.
+To run tests you must have the Data Workspace prerequisites and cloned its source code.
+See [Running locally](running-locally.md) for details.

 ## Unit and integration tests